discord-net/Discord.Net/docs/guides/getting_started/intro.md

 [annotated example]: samples/intro/structure.cs

-It is important to know that the recommended design pattern of bots should be to separate the program (initialization and command handler), the modules (handle commands), and the services (persistent storage, pure functions, data manipulation).
+Separating the program (initialization and command handler), the modules (handle commands), and the services (persistent storage, pure functions, data manipulation) is a nice design pattern for bot.

 **todo:** diagram of bot structure